odoo/documentation/content/applications/productivity/documents.rst

 By going to :menuselection:`Documents --> Configuration --> Settings`, you can enable the centralization of files attached to a specific area of your activity.
-For example, by ticking :guilabel:`Human Resources`, your HR documents are automatically available in the HR workspace, while documents related to Payroll are automatically available in the Payroll sub-workspace .
-You can change the default workspace using the dropdown menu and edit its properties by clicking the :guilabel:`➔` (:guilabel:`Internal link`) icon.
+For example, by ticking :guilabel:`Human Resources`, your HR documents are automatically available in the HR workspace, while documents related to Payroll are automatically available in the Payroll sub-workspace.
+You can change the default workspace using the dropdown menu and edit its properties by clicking the :icon:`fa-arrow-right` (:guilabel:`Internal link`) icon.

 .. image:: documents/files-centralization.png
    :alt: Enable the centralization of files attached to a specific area of your activity.